-, but since this is a magazine for programmers, not parents, I'll turn my attention to six others: one very good, two useful, and three that missed the mark.
+My favorite books these days are Boynton's Your Personal Penguin and Pratchett's Where's My Cow?, but since this is a magazine for programmers, not parents, I'll turn my attention to six others: one very good, two useful, and three that missed the mark.

 The first is Smith and Marchesini's The Craft of System Security, which is the best undergraduate textbook on computer security I've read to date.
 The authors know their field well---Smith does academic research into trustworthy systems, while Marchesini has worked at several software security companies---and their experience is evident on almost every page.

 The book is broken down into five sections: history, the modern landscape (which summarizes flaws in operating systems and networks, and explain where and why they arise), building blocks (including cryptography and authentication), applications (the web, desktop tools, e-cash) and emerging tools, such as formal proofs of correctness, hardware-based security, AI techniques for detecting intrusion, and human factors.
 The history section was particularly welcome: unlike most books aimed at developers, this one takes the time to explain and critique the US Department of Defense "Orange Book", Bell and LaPadula's groundbreaking work on formal analysis of security, and Saltzer and Schroeder's design principles.

 The topics in the middle three sections are more conventional, but still well done.
 Throughout, the authors hit exactly the right tone and level for their intended audience, use clear, pertinent examples, and provide extensive references to the primary literature.
 The final section, on emerging tools, is necessarily less nitty-gritty than its predecessors, since much of what they describe is still taking shape.
 Even there, though, they show how practical theory can be.